 How much can you earn on Airbnb?

 The price of a listing is entirely up to the host.
 Both Airbnb and Vrbo have pricing tools that help first-time hosts determine the average listing prices of experiences similar to theirs.
 Furthermore, both services work on a commission-based system, meaning there is no up-front cost to setting up an account and listing your home on their sites.

 Both Airbnb and Vrbohave expectations for hosts, though these expectations are mainly just common courtesy requests.

 - If you become a host, you should be able to respond to questions or reservation requests within 24 hours.

 - Try not to cancel guest reservations without reason.

-- Treat guests staying with you with respect.
+- Treat guests with respect.